vctorr1/portfolio-victor/src/content/pages/terms.md

   description: Explore the terms and conditions of Dante website for a clear understanding of guidelines and responsibilities.
 ---

-**Last updated on January 11, 2024**
+**Last updated on June 26, 2024**

-These Terms of Service ("Terms") govern your access to and use of [Website Name] ("the Website") and any related services provided by [Website Owner/Company] ("we," "us," or "our").
+These Terms of Service ("Terms") govern your access to and use of VRR and any related services provided by VRR.
 Please read these Terms carefully before using the Website.

 **1. Acceptance of Terms**